awsdocs/aws-java-developer-guide/doc_source/examples/s3/objects.rst

    :lines: 52-60
    :dedent: 8

-See the :sdk-examples-java:`complete example <s3/DeleteObjects.java>`.
+See the :sdk-examples-java-s3:`complete example <DeleteObjects.java>`.